 Skip to main content

-SAQ employees set to walk out on Thursday
+SAQ employees walk out amid negotiations

 Share

-The Syndicat des employés des magasins et de bureaux de la SAQ, affiliated to the Confédération des syndicats nationaux (CSN), has confirmed that its members will be on strike on Thursday.
+The Syndicat des employés des magasins et de bureaux de la SAQ, affiliated to the Confédération des syndicats nationaux (CSN), confirmed that its members will be on strike on Thursday.

 The union took to Facebook to ask its members not to cross the picket lines that will be set up.